ScottyLabs/dining-api/README.md

 ## Before submitting a PR

-- Make sure all tests pass with `bun run test` or `bun run test --watch` for watch mode.
-(NOTE! `bun test` does something different and does NOT work!)
+- Make sure all tests pass with `pnpm run test` or `pnpm run test --watch` for watch mode.
+(NOTE! `pnpm test` does something different and does NOT work!)